-Simply Safe Dividends promises to help you find investments that are more stable.
-As a dividend tracking platform, you’ll have access to a comprehensive selection of tools to stay on top of your dividends.
+Simply Safe Dividends promises to help you find more stable investments.
+As one of the best dividend trackers, you’ll have access to a comprehensive selection of tools to stay on top of your dividends.

 When you use Simply Safe Dividends, you’ll be able to utilize a helpful scoring system that is designed to evaluate the potential for a company to cut its dividend.

-In order to access these tools, you’ll have to pay $399 per year.
+You’ll have to pay $399 per year to access these tools.
 If you aren’t sold on that price point, you can give the platform a 14-day trial run.

 7. Stock Rover

 Stock Rover offers stock screening and analysis tools to investors.
-The platform prides itself on the ability to offer comprehensive comparison tools to help you make investment decisions that fit your risk tolerance.
+The platform prides itself on offering comprehensive comparison tools to help you make investment decisions that fit your risk tolerance.

 This platform offers the following plans: